Meet Our Forest Management Team

 At one time, Director Dyck owned a skidder and loader, employing 5 to 20 people at a time producing fence posts and rails for a local sawmill.
 In 1991 Director Dyck was employed by the Chasm Sawmill and was promoted to a management position a few years later.
 His position at the Chasm Sawmill has provided Director Dyck the opportunity to learn all aspects of sawmilling and instilled a great deal of respect for BC’s forests and proper Forest Management.

 Director Dyck joined the Board of the Clinton Community Forest (CCF) in 2016 and feels privileged to have the opportunity and ability to give back to the Forest and the Community in a small but satisfying way.
 Benefitting the Village of Clinton and local non-profit groups through the CCF has been a very rewarding experience for Director Dyck.
+After serving as Treasurer of the Board for several years, Director Dyck was elected Vice-Chair in 2022.

 When not Volunteering, Director Dyck enjoys hunting, fishing and camping with his children, Grandchildren and his wife of 33 years, Daniela.